 All of the real estate courses offered at MCC for licensure and continuing education have been filed with and approved by the State of Connecticut Real Estate Commission.
 All MCC courses meet or exceed the minimum requirements as outlined by the State of Connecticut.

-For more information on the State of Connecticut Real Estate Commission, please visit the Department of Consumer Affairs website.
+For more information on the State of Connecticut Real Estate Commission, please visit the Department of Consumer Protection website.